 Epididymal cysts are not dangerous, and can usually be left alone.

 If epididymal cysts grow larger and bothersome, they can be removed with a minor surgery.
 The operation to remove epididymal cysts can cause scarring, which may affect the flow of sperm, affecting fertility.
-This is why this surgery should be avoided in men who are still going to
+This is why this surgery should be avoided in men who have not completed their families.

 Epididymal cysts can be drained with a needle and syringe, but this is not recommended as the cyst will return, and there is the danger of infection.